-JO’K was also rushed to Macleay Hospital and required 90 stitches to his face and body as well as the replacement of teeth and reconstructive surgery on his gums and mouth, incredibly he was fronting Six O’Clock Rock 6 weeks later, it would be six months before John Greenan would recover and be able to resume performing.
+JO’K was also rushed to Macleay Hospital and then airlifted to Sydney where he required 90 stitches to his face and body as well as the replacement of teeth and reconstructive surgery on his gums and mouth; incredibly he was fronting Six O’Clock Rock 6 weeks later, it would be six months before John Greenan would recover and be able to resume performing.

 Johnny asked his wife Marianne to retrieve a bag of marijuana that Lee Gordon had sent to him and was still inside the boot of his car, now sitting in the local police lock-up (above), which she refused to do, but Lonnie Lee (above), who was about 30 minutes behind O’Keefe in another car, arrived at the scene of the accident before the police and scooped up a bag of marijuana that had also been secreted in one of the hubcaps.